Oregon lawsuit spotlights destruction of Black neighborhoods - KTVZ

 Associated Press

-Bobby Fouther’s childhood home is now a parking lot, the two-story, shingle-sided house having been demolished in the 1960s along with many other properties in a predominantly Black neighborhood of Portland, Oregon.
+A home that was a fixture of Bobby Fouther’s childhood is now a parking lot, the two-story, shingle-sided house having been demolished in the 1970s along with many other properties in a predominantly Black neighborhood of Portland, Oregon.

 “Growing up there was just all about love,” Fouther said.